-Community Intervention is a new street outreach program created to assist those on the CapMetro system struggling with homelessness, mental health, substance abuse and other community issues.
+Community Intervention is our street outreach program created to assist those on the CapMetro system struggling with homelessness, mental health, substance abuse and other community issues.

 Effective street outreach helps people who might not seek assistance on their own, who might not come to the attention of the local government's homelessness service system.
 It is too easy to slip through the cracks.
 Our goal is to ensure that people’s basic needs are met now while supporting them along pathways toward housing stability.
 See this information sheet about street outreach put together by the United States Interagency Council on Homelessness.

-To address in a humane way concerns about safety and wellness on our system.
+To address concerns about safety and wellness on our system in a humane way.
 This program emerged from discussions with our customers, CapMetro staff and the community.
-We want to support those in our community who need it the most, without creating situations that involve law enforcement when their support is not needed.
+We support those in our community who need it the most, without creating situations that involve law enforcement when their support is not needed.

 CapMetro's community intervention specialists (CIS) support